Precious vs Semi Precious Gemstones

 One very common group of semi-precious gemstones is the chalcedony family, which includes agates and jaspers.
 See my agate and jasper guide for a more complex description.
 A vast variety of agate stones and jasper stones are found all over the world in many colors and patterns.
 The quality of the cutting can play an important part in determining the value of a semi-precious gemstone.
 The cutter needs to know how to orient the cabochon to its best advantage, and how to get a good glassy polished finish.

 At BarlowsGems we specilize in rare and unique semi-precious gemstone cabochons.
 We travel the world looking for striking patterns and bright colors.
 We personally orientate each gemstone to get the best possible pattern.
-Each semi-precious gemstone cabochon is hand cut and polished.
-Please check out the gemstones cabochons we have by exploring our store.
+Each semi-precious stone cabochon is hand cut and polished.
+Please check out the cabochon stones we have by exploring our store.
 You can click on a material type to the left or you can search for specific shapes or colors.
 Make sure to search for the singular (triangle instead of triangles) for your most complete selection!